FMCH

 Decision Tree Protocol - Ensuring consistency and Protocol adherence

-• This ensures consistent adherence to protocols by guiding field workers to ask the right questions during each visit and recording visit data.
+• The app ensures consistent protocol adherence by guiding field workers in asking the right questions and recording visit data.

 Scheduling visits - Ensuring timely care